-Instead of specifying a data string, a command can be run to generate/collect the data to be written.
-The command should be specified as a list of args in the command key.
+If the command key is specified, the given command will be executed.
+This will happen after file has been populated.
+That command's environment will contain the value of the file key as RANDOM\SEED\FILE.
 If a command is specified that cannot be run, no error will be reported unless command\required is set to true.